Digilent/digilent-vivado-scripts/README.md

 1. Clone (or pull) the Vivado project to be retargeted.
 Use its existing version control system to generate an XPR.
 If relevant, make sure to call "git submodule init" followed by "git submodule update" from a command line interface (git bash) from within the repo directory.
 2. Open the project in Vivado and make any changes necessary (perhaps upgrading IP).
 When exporting to and launching SDK, make sure to use exported locations and workspaces that are not "Local to Project".
 3. Clone the project repository again in a different location.
 Remove all files from this directory.
 4. In a command line interface (git bash) cd into the clean repository directory.
-Call "git submodule add https://github.com/artvvb/digilent-vivado-scripts" (FIXME).
+Call "git submodule add https://github.com/Digilent/digilent-vivado-scripts".
-5. Call "python ./digilent_vivado_scripts/git_vivado.py checkin -x \<path to XPR\>".
+5. Call "python3 ./digilent-vivado-scripts/git_vivado.py checkin -x \<path to XPR\>".
 This command can be called from anywhere in your filesystem, with relative paths changed as required.
 This will also create a gitignore file for the repository.
 6. If required, in Xilinx SDK, right click on your application project's src folder and select "Export".
 Use this to copy all of the sources from "\<app\>/src" to "\<second repo\>/sdk/appsrc".
 7. Create a README for the repo that specifies what the project is supposed to do and how to use a release archive for it.
 8. Add, commit, and push your changes.